NASA-PDS/naif-pds4-bundler/docs/source/21_naif_approach.rst

        kernels is reflected in the meta-information files (SPICEDS and meta-kernel files).

-    3. *All SPICE data sets have the following PDS-compliant directory structure*::
+    3. *All SPICE archives have the following PDS-compliant directory structure*::

           <sc>_spice           bundle root directory